Uncovering the history of Black liberation and its confrontations with the American state.

-“Rarely does a book make an original and seminal contribution to a well-worn field, the history of emancipation.
-Dale Kretz’s Administering Freedom, deservedly awarded the Civil War and Reconstruction book prize by the Organization of American Historians, is one such book.”
+“Rarely does a book make an original and seminal contribution to a well-worn field, the history of emancipation.”

 — Manisha Sinha, James L. and Shirley A. Draper Chair in American History, University of Connecticut